kanthaus/kanthaus.online/user/pages/20.events/2019-02-16_fsde-hackweek/event.en.md

 ![](theoBack.jpg)

-Please [write us a mail](mailto:hello@kanthaus.online) if you'd like to participate.
+Please [fill in the doodle](https://doodle.com/poll/kp7bzeipy4ixn9fq) if you'd like to participate.
 We're looking forward to having you!